HOW DO YOU GET PAID?

 I am a member of Financial Psychology Institute, Financial Therapy Association, FinancialTherapy.org, Financial Planning Association, CFP Board, and CFA Institute.

-Money Health Solutions does not offer psychotherapy or psychiatry.
-Some of the tools from therapy will be used, but only in the context of helping you achieve a balanced and healthy financial life.
-If you need help with mental health issues, Money Health Solutions is happy to help you find a qualified mental health professional.
+Money Health Solutions does offer a therapeutic relationship as it relates to money.
+Hence I offer financial therapy.
+Many of the tools from therapy will be used, but only in the context of helping you achieve a balanced and healthy financial life.

 WHAT IS YOUR PHILOSOPHY?

 I believe that you are the expert in yourself and have a natural instinct to want to grow and better yourself.
 Nobody knows you better than you know you, so let's tap into that expertise.
-I use a solution-focused approach where we look for solutions that help you as we look forward to your ideal life.
-We don't dwell on problems or mistakes.
+I help guide you; I don't tell you want to do.

 WILL YOU MANAGE MY INVESTMENTS?